taltonji2/PreReqChecker/README.md

 ## ValidPrereq
 The purpose of this class is to use the adjacency list to determine whether a course would be possible to take given a hypothetical prerequisite.

+Takes two arguments:
+- An input file detailing the number of courses related to the department directory
+- An output file

+Returning YES or NO.

 ## How to Run